A solo performance by →MS Schrittmacher as a part of the Monologfestival 2016 at Theaterdiscounter

 How will the economic and political powers look like in the distant future?
 And to what kind of armed conflicts could they lead us?
 And finally: What options for action will result from those future scenarios for us today?

-Taking place on the 22nd of May, 19th of June and 30th of October 2016 at the Saarländischen Staatstheater-Alte Feuerwache
+Taking place on 30th of October 2016 at the Saarländischen Staatstheater-Alte Feuerwache

 Supported by Fonds Doppelpass der Kulturstiftung des Bundes